linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 ### (60%) Coding:
 - Please upload your code to this repository.
-A Python script running on the computer and another python script running on the Pico board are expected.
-- As there are more more than 1 solutions, the only criterion is to navigate use the designated sensor as the main source.
+You may have multiple scripts to upload, so organize them well.
 - (20%) Stage 1 - Encoder Navigation:
     - **Start the robot on or behind the "Stage 1 Start Line"**.
     - You may need to plan a good trajectory first.